renerocksai/rrisc/docs/README.md

 The code is organized as follows:

-- [asm](https://github.com/renerocksai/rrisc/tree/main/asm) - contains the assembler and [simtest.asm](https://github.com/renerocksai/rrisc/blob/main/asm/simtest.asm) which is used for first tests of the CPU
+- [asm](https://github.com/renerocksai/rrisc/tree/main/asm) - contains the assembler and both [simtest.asm](https://github.com/renerocksai/rrisc/blob/main/asm/simtest.asm) and [testalu.asm](https://github.com/renerocksai/rrisc/blob/main/asm/testalu.asm) which are used for first tests of the CPU
-- [ghdl](https://github.com/renerocksai/rrisc/tree/main/ghdl) - contains the [->ghdl](https://github.com/ghdl/ghdl) testbench scripts: make and run tests
+- [ghdl](https://github.com/renerocksai/rrisc/tree/main/ghdl) - contains the [-> ghdl](https://github.com/ghdl/ghdl) testbench scripts: make and run tests
 - [project_2.srcs](https://github.com/renerocksai/rrisc/tree/main/ghdl) - contains the VHDL CPU and testbench sources.
 It's in Vivado style folders.
 But free [ghdl](https://github.com/ghdl/ghdl) can be used for simulations, Vivado is only required for programming your FPGA.

 ---